Add a little sparkle to your wine tour

-Wine has been produced in the Champagne region of France for hundreds of years, and vineyards have been there since at least the time of Gallo-Romans.
+Wine has been produced in the Champagne region of France for hundreds of years, and vineyards have been there since at least the time of the Gallo-Romans.
 Located near Burgundy, Champagne sought to compete with its more prestigious wine-producing neighbor.
 But sparkling wine remained an accidental novelty product.
-And in the era before Industrial Revolution France, most winemakers were still frowning upon and trying to eliminate the annoying bubbles.
+And in the era before Industrial Revolution in France, most winemakers were still frowning upon and trying to eliminate the annoying bubbles.
 Still, the drinks were embraced by wealthy and royal connoisseurs who wanted to flaunt their access to a rare product – even in Paris and outside France – led Champagne to become a deliberately manufactured luxury good.
 In the eighteenth century, the now-famous houses such as Moët & Chandon, Taittinger, and Louis Roederer opened their doors in Champagne.
 They competed to supply royal banquets, sophisticated, aristocratic parties, and the like.
 Still wines from Champagne were already popular with wealthy and powerful Londoners from about 1661.
 Dukes and other royalty ordered cases of such wines from Champagne to add to their growing collections.

-But did you know that many historians claim it was the English – and not French monk Dom Pérignon – who invented the thick glass Champagne bottle and cork in the early 17th century?
+But did you know that many historians claim the English – and not French monk Dom Pérignon – invented the thick glass Champagne bottle and cork in the early 17th century?
 Using corks imported from Portugal to stop heavier glass containers and fortifying wines with sugar, molasses, and spices, the English were reportedly the first to bottle sparkling wine that successfully prevented explosions.
 The British scientist Christopher Merret presented his findings on such advances in 1662 in a treatise for the London Royal Society.
 And there is evidence that sparkling wines may have been deliberately produced in Britain before Champagne secured a reputation for vin mousseux!

 Many short stories about sparkling wine attribute the invention of Champagne to the Benedictine monk Dom Pérignon – whose name is synonymous with a brand romanticized by Hollywood.